Rehan018/cheatSheets/Parent/java.md

 - A blank static final variable can only initialized in static block.

 ### Static Keyword
-- Java main() is static because a no-static method can call by an object that cost an extra memory.
+- Java main() is static because a non-static method can call by an object that cost an extra memory.
 - Static variable can used from static methods only.
 #### Static Block
 - Used to initialized static data member.